 She replied, “Judgmental much?
 LOL!”

 But it hit me immediately that she wasn’t joking.
-Though the only one I intended was clarification, when I said “gotcha”, she was triggered.
+Though I only thing intended was clarification, when I said “gotcha”, she was triggered.
 It was offensive because her experience as a mom, I later learned, is that perception of parenting styles is attached to a great deal of harsh judgement and criticism.
 Through personal experience, along with articles and blogs about “right” & “wrong”, parents are on edge when it comes to sharing the decisions that they make.
 This conversation was just that trigger for my friend.

 She likened my “ah gotcha” text to the judgmental tone used by parents perched on high, looking down on each other’s parenting decisions.
-Which potty training methods we choose, whether or not we vaccinate, the way we discipline, how we feed our kids, which “method” of child-rearing, education, the quality of cotton, style of dress, whether or not to post photos of our kids online, preschool or no preschool, work or stay at home —- you name it!
+Which potty training methods we choose, whether or not we vaccinate, the way we discipline, how we feed our kids, which “method” of child-rearing, education, the quality of cotton, style of dress, whether or not to post photos of our kids online, preschool or no preschool, circumcise or not, work or stay at home —- you name it!
 As this unfolded, and I realized the reality, I felt like my head was going to explode.

 At first I felt really annoyed that my meaning got all twisted up and was misinterpreted.
 Expressing that didn’t work out for me.
 My friend was very upset!
 What followed was 24 hours of discomfort, uncertainty, anxiety, my being introduced to the terms “Mommy Shaming” and “mommy blogs“, a conversation with a member of the clergy, for God’s sake!
 (I was desperate, people) and a lesson in the difference between intent & impact.
 I INTENDED to get advice about successfully potty training my baby.
 The IMPACT was far different from my intention, and that absolutely deserves validation.